attify/attify-badge/README.md

   this is a hardware issue which will be resolved in the next version of the badge

-- The SPI tab shows output only after the process has completed, which might take too long, should get fixed by changing the os.popen() with a subprocess.popen and using communicate() to display the output This Should get fixed by today ^.

-- The UART thread hangs some times due to a fcntl bug, working on it.

 #### Updating the code
 	Till now the code has been written in a pretty sequential manner, I kept adding stuff as I went.
 I plan to take a break before starting working on